 - A description of the Housing Program, including the total number of households to be served, as well as the number of households to be served with incomes described in terms of AMI bands; i.e.,

+- ≥ ≤25% AMI (Extremely Low-Income)

-- \circ >25 and \leq 50% AMI (Very Low-Income) - \circ >50% and \leq 80% AMI (Low-Income) and - \circ >80% and \leq 100% AMI (Moderate-Income)
+- > >25 and \leq 50% AMI (Very Low-Income)

+- \gt >50% and \le 80% AMI (Low-Income) and

+- > 80% and $\leq 100\%$ AMI (Moderate-Income)

 Gross rents (rents charged plus utilities paid by the tenant) must be affordable pursuant to the current HUD Maximum Gross Rent and Income Limits for the designated area, or affordable gross mortgage payment (principal, interest, taxes and insurance paid by the homeowner) must be affordable.
+If a committed source of funds (for example, DOH funds or funds from a local municipality) are part of the transaction, the rent and income limit schedule restricted by such funding source must be submitted.

-- Project financing plan, including development budget, rental income projections and operating budget.
+• Project financing plan, including development budget, rental income projections and operating budget.
 Eligible predevelopment costs may be included in the development budget.
 Eligible pre-development costs are expenses that are necessary before the construction stage of a project begins and may include items such as architectural design plans and specifications, environmental studies, cost to acquire the site (if acquisition and related fees do not exceed appraised value), appraisals, and market studies.
-Administrative costs are not an eligible predevelopment expense. - Evidence of financial commitments: - Loans evidence in the form of a letter of commitment from the lending institution.
-The letter should clearly outline the accepted terms and conditions.
-If the loan approval is given based on contingencies, then the lender must indicate that a full underwriting review was conducted. - Grants evidence in the form of a letter of commitment stating the grant amount or a copy of the check.
+Administrative costs are not an eligible predevelopment expense.
+Overhead, profit and general requirements shall not exceed the percentages set forth in CHFA's Procedures.